-13.1.3 Results for last program compiled
+22.1.3 Results for last program compiled

 Messages generated by the data logger at program upload and as the program runs are reported here.
 Warnings indicate that an expected feature may not work, but the program will still operate.
 Errors indicate that the program cannot run.
 For more information, see CRBasic program errors (p.
-143).
+139).

-13.1.4 Skipped scans
+22.1.4 Skipped scans

 Skipped scans are caused when a program takes longer to process than the scan rate allows.
+An occasional skipped scan can be caused by memory formatting as discussed in Data memory (p.
+76).
 If any scan skips repeatedly, the data logger program may need to be optimized or reduced.
 For more information, see: How to Prevent Skipped Scans and a Sunburn .

-13.1.5 Skipped records
+22.1.5 Skipped records